Aberdeenshire (including the separately administered Aberdeen City)

 Braemar - the furthest west village of the region, and well into the southern Cairngorms.
 Ideal for a walking holiday, or seeing the mountaintop specialities like Dotterel, Snow Bunting, Ptarmigan, Eagles, etc. but rather a long way from the coast.
 The scenery is beautiful and the hotels are moderately priced.
 If you only want the mountain birds, this is the place to be.

 12 miles north of Aberdeen.
 A quiet village with loads of birds very close by (Forvie Sands NNR).
-Two small, comfortable, country hotels and several B&Bs.
+One small, comfortable, country hotel and several B&Bs.
 My own personal preference, as it means birding before breakfast is possible, even after the night before!

 Number of bird species: ?